 There are innumerable “how to do social media” blog posts.
 Many companies and individuals invest significant time and money to research how many posts you should publish per network, per day.
 Social media gurus argue about the best way to optimize images, and go back forth on what exactly is the perfect amount of words in a headline and blog post.

 Furthermore, tracking shares, likes, and comments across the various social platforms has literally become a full-time job.
 Every metric is scrutinized and failure to show growth, whatever that means, results in termination (job loss, not literal termination–yet).
-In an industry where companies pay a premium for every second of audience attention, it seems a constant battle to see who can produce the most content in the least amount of time.Businesses today place too much emphasis on metrics and measurements, and not enough focus on what… Click To Tweet
+In an industry where companies pay a premium for every second of audience attention, it seems a constant battle to see who can produce the most content in the least amount of time.Businesses today place too much emphasis on metrics and measurements, and not enough focus on what really matters.
+Click To Tweet

 This reality is in stark contrast, even dystopian, when compared to the vision Vaynerchuk painted in his book.